Why do startups fail?

 Many times, startups are advised to ignore competition and just do their thing!
 Much as ignoring competition makes you concentrate on building a great product, being totally oblivious of what their major competitors were capable of doing have killed many a startup both in Nigeria and abroad so far.

 19% of the times, startups failed because they couldn’t catch up with the versatility and aggressiveness brought to the game by competition.
-Don’t be obsessed or be frustrated by growth of your completion.
+Don’t be obsessed or be frustrated by the growth of your completion.
 And don’t be complacent when you top your market.
 Nothing lasts forever.
 Your competition won’t fold their hungry hands and watch eat it all.

 One tool you could use to spy on your competition is Ispionage.
 For your competition’s buzzworthy content, campaign, marketing strategy, ad word and PPC keywords, check it out and thank me later.